martin-welss/wildfly-git-install/README.txt

 --------

 The project has 3 branches:
-master: standard with zhe demo H2 database
+master: standard with the demo H2 database
 ssl_branch: configured with SSL activated and keystore
 postgres_branch: configured with postgres-jdbc driver and datasource